 Having such a large community, Unity developers can ask questions and find solutions to their issues by asking other members, all this in a friendly and supportive environment.
 Moreover, Unity engineers meet with community members annually, in an organised event named after the game engine.
 During this conference, developers share experiences, exchange ideas, and connect with each other, consolidating the community.

 Out of all the game engines out there, Unity is by far the most popular one that is being used today.
-With all its perks, this is the go-to cross-platform engine for both beginners and experienced game developers, and once you get the hang of it, you won’t want to trade it for anything else.
+The perks that it offers, such as the excellent graphics, compatibility with multiple platforms, strong community, and its unique and efficient features, like the play mode option, have made Unity stand out of the crowd.
+What’s more, it is the go-to cross-platform engine for both beginners and experienced game developers, and once you get the hang of it, you won’t want to trade it for anything else.